Contact

 It is essential to seek the support of a qualified health care practitioner at the onset of UTI symptoms to provide appropriate treatment, and in the case of recurrent UTI’s to discuss a treatment plan to support prevention.
 With that, here are 10 nutrition tips that can help support and prevent a UTI.

-2. Caffeine containing beverages can be irritative to the urinary tract, so are best kept minimal for those with recurrent symptoms.
+Beverages containing caffeine can be irritative to the urinary tract, so are best kept minimal for those with recurrent symptoms.
 Drink mainly plain water, and include some caffeine free herbal teas.
 Green tea is an exception here – if well tolerated as it may provide some gentle antimicrobial support.

-5. Eat fermented foods eg. organic plain yoghurt, kefir, sauerkraut, kim chee.
+Eating fermented foods such as organic plain yoghurt, kefir, sauerkraut, kim chee.
 While fermented foods can’t replace a well researched probiotic strain for supporting women’s urogenital health, regular exposure to food based probiotics may prove useful in supporting microbial defences.

 Amy is passionate about supporting women’s urogenital health and works with both acute and chronic complex cases alike.
 Education and preventative strategies form an integral part of her approach to helping women, alongside safe, effective therapies designed to minimise microbiome disruptions and support recovery.
 Book in a consult today.